-To put that into context, the typical high school graduate makes between $29,000 and $57,000 a year.
-The average person with a bachelor’s degree (any field) makes between $44,000 and $99,000.
-Advanced degree holders make the most with salaries between $55,000 and $120,000.
+To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
+The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
+Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Online Engineering Chemistry Programs

 In 2018-2019, 3 schools offered a engineering chemistry program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Certificate (2-4 Years)||0||0|

 |Doctor’s Degree (Other)||0||0|

 Is a Degree in Engineering Chemistry Worth It?